sesogr/mksdb/readme.md

 4. Edit [config.inc.php](./web/config.inc.php) to configure the connection to your database.
 The original values only apply to the docker container spun up during development and thus have no other meaning than serving as an example.

+extra:
+   - DbIndexer needs a PHP memory-limit of at least 512 MB

 # Work log

 1. export as CSV with all text cells quoted